jambuur/APEDSK99/README.md

 **CALL MDSK** maps DSK[1-3] to a DOAD.
 The DOAD file name is the DOS max 8 character part without the extension (see **CALL LDIR** above).

+**CALL NDSK** renames a mapped DOAD.
+The TI DISK name is set to match the DOAD 8 character name.
+With renaming the DSK, the current mapping is deleted as the DOAD has now a new name.
+This command is handy for quickly creating a freshly formatted DSK.
+Just map an existing clean image (I use either FLOPPYSS.DSK or FLOPPYDS.DSK from a /BLANK directory) and rename accordingly.

+**CALL CDIR** changes the working directory.
+The SD Card image contains a /DISKS folder with lots of goodies and a /BLANK directory with the abovementioned clean images.
+One restriction is that a directory name can't be longer that 5 characters although this may change in the future to support the full 8 characters.

 **CALL RDSK** removes a DOAD from the SD card.
 In line with BOFH standards no confirmation is required but the DSK in question needs to be UNprotected.

 **CALL FGET** and **CALL FPUT** load or save a DOAD from your FTP server of choice.
 Similar to **RDSK**, to overwrite an existing DSK on the SD card it needs to be UNprotected.
 To prevent overwriting images on your FTP server simply make them read-only.

 **CALL ADSR** loads a DSR file from the SD card and resets APEDSK99.
 If the DSR file doens't exist or is invalid the default file APEDSK99.DSR will be loaded instead.
 The current DSR filename is stored in EEPROM so will survive resets and powerdowns.
 After loading a DSR, a soft-reset may be required to execute any DSR powerup routines.

-Other useful info:
+NB:
-- **LDIR** and **LDSK** may generate multiple screens of info.
-A ">" will show up at the bottom right for you to press either <SPACE> for the next screen or <ENTER> to go back to the TI-BASIC prompt.
+- **LDIR** and **LDSK** can generate multiple screens of info.
+A ">" will show up at the bottom right for you to press either \<SPACE\> for the next screen or \<ENTER\> to go back to the BASIC prompt.
-- Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" or "SYNTAX ERROR" so check syntax, DOAD name etc.

 ### *APEDSK99 configuration*
 Configuring APEDSK99 is easy.
 All it takes is to run a BASIC program called ACFG from DSK1: